jd-fillmore/infused/posts/our-8-step-web-design-process-for-2019.md

 </ul>
 This clearly defined scope helps maintain the project guidelines and gives both yourself and the client clear-cut expectations of what you both can expect from the project.

-One thing that can (and often does) happen is something called, "<a href="https://speckyboy.com/scope-creep-web-design/" target="_blank" rel="noopener noreferrer">scope creep</a>".
+One thing that can (and often does) happen is something called, "<a href="https://speckyboy.com/scope-creep-web-design/" target="_blank" rel="noreferrer" rel="noopener noreferrer">scope creep</a>".
 Clients can and will have some amazing ideas of how to improve their website.
 However, it's imperative that if the client wants something (for example, adding membership functionality) added to their website, you must communicate with them that what they want is not within the original project scope.
 If you do not do that, a couple things may happen:

 <ul>
  	<li>Project delays</li>